 Second, there will always be volatility in the stock market.
 When you put money into stocks, you should be prepared to see their value fluctuate.
 Sometimes they will drop rapidly.
 At other times, they will go up just as fast.
 If you try to react to these fluctuations, you will lose sleep and perhaps develop health problems.
 Expect the volatility.
 Over time, the markets have always gone up.
 Once you sell your stock funds at a low price, you will probably not be able to buy those shares back at the same price you sold them.
 If you find you cannot sleep because you are worried about your retirement investments, consider investing in the lifecycle funds and see if that works for you.

 Third, TSP investors who buy and hold will often come out ahead.
 TSP investors who have tried to time the market are taking a big risk.
 They have to correctly guess when the market is at a high point and they have to also guess correctly as to when the market is at a low and about to head back up.
 Guessing correctly is a crapshoot.
 Investors who put their money into the TSP stock funds and then let their money continue to work for them are ahead for the year.
-To see how your TSP investments have fared in this market, check out the daily and monthly return rates in the TSP corner.

 The best news for TSP investors is this: You have the freedom to make your own decisions and invest as you see fit within the parameters of the TSP program.
 Moreover, your retirement plan has the lowest expenses and, therefore, a better return than the vast majority of private sector retirement plans.
 Enjoy the ride, take advantage of the benefits offered to you by the TSP, and don’t panic and invest based on your emotions of the moment.
 Chances are, you will have a better retirement than most Americans.